Cigna is here to support you.

 In addition to our Reopening Worksites FAQ Cigna has adopted recommendations* from the Business Roundtable to provide information for safely returning employees to the worksite.
 The Business Roundtable is an association of chief executive officers of America’s leading companies working to promote a thriving U.S. economy.

-The Business Roundtable has provided recommendations for categories of guidelines for the safety of employees in phases, as described by the White House Guidelines for Opening up America Again.
+The Business Roundtable has provided recommendations for categories of guidelines for the safety of employees in phases.
 Cigna is using this framework as way to help employers understand guidelines to prepare work places for reopening.